Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 ### Create Product YAML

-You can create a product to address a particular use cases that solve specific needs.
-You create a product in order to make it available to API Consumers in the market place.
+You can create a product to address particular use cases that solve specific needs.
+A product is created to make it available to API consumers in the market place.
 Products are created with one or more assets available in the Asset Catalog.

-To find the list of available assets which have been marked as ```active``` and released to the Marketplace run the following command:
+Run the following command to find the list of available assets, which have been marked as `active` and released to the Marketplace:

 ```bash
 axway central get assets
 ```

-From the resulting response from the platform select the name or names of the assets that you want to bundle in your product.
-In the scenario we will select the asset with the name ````petstore-asset```.
+From the resulting platform response, select the names of the assets you want to bundle in your product.
+In this scenario, select the asset with the name `petstore-asset`.

-To create a new product we will first create an basic product YAML or JSON file.
-We will populate the product with a single asset, namely ````petstore-asset```.
+To create a new product, first create a basic product YAML or JSON file.
+Populate the product with a single asset named `petstore-asset`.
-A `.yaml`, `.yml`, or `.json` file can be used to define a specific resource for these examples we will be using `.json`
+A `.yaml`, `.yml`, or `.json` file can be used to define a specific resource.
+This tutorial uses `.json`.

 ```json
 {